 Changes Are Coming to the Global Market

 Since the ESL industry has become so important, most nations have some form of programming and a wide variety of schools, both online and traditional.
+Additionally, the number of English learners worldwide is growing.
 In fact, there are now two times more non-native English speakers than native English speakers, and the majority of those non-native speakers are living in China.

 It is important to note, however, that the market is changing in critical ways.
 Here are several changes which are coming (or are have already arrived) in the world of English as a Second Language: